WHAT 1990s BASEBALL CARDS ARE WORTH MONEY

 Besides straightforward rookie cards, there are certain star players whose individual 1990s trading cards hold substantial secondary values solely due to their on-field accomplishments paired with scarcity factors.
 One such key card is the 1992 Bowman Ken Griffey Jr. That year, Griffey ascended to superstardom by winning the MVP award and leading the Mariners to their first ever playoff appearance.
 Only 100 of the refracted parallel ‘92 Bowman Griffey cards were produced, making it one of the true holy grails for collectors.
 Just a few years ago, in flawless PSA 10 condition, one sold for a stunning $350,000 at auction.
 The 1992 Topps Gold Ken Griffey Jr. parallel #133 also possesses tremendous cachet, routinely valued at multiple thousands of dollars for top condition.

-Read also: BASEBALL CARDS TO INVEST IN
+Read also: 10 MOST VALUABLE 1983 TOPPS BASEBALL CARDS

 Greg Maddux consistently delivered incredible seasons throughout the 1990s as one of baseball’s best and most durable pitchers ever.
 Therefore, his cards maintain relevance too.
 Both his 1986 Topps and 1987 Fleer rookie cards have solid value dependent on condition.
 But his 1995 Finest Refractor parallel card numbered to just 10 copies holds immense opportunity given its ultra-limited print run.
 The 1996 Finest Refractor Update Luis Gonzalez – featuring his iconic postseason heroics for the D-Backs – is another short printed parallel highly pursued.
 Other stars who can yield returns include the 1990 UD Topps Ken Griffey & Mom subset featuring a rare picture of Griffey with his mother, the 1993 SP Derek Jeter rookie which has surged recently, and parallel or serially numbered insert cards of players like Frank Thomas and Barry Larkin also gain traction.